liuchengxu/space-vim/README.md

 If you like space-vim and are willing to polish it, feel free to give any pieces of advice.
 However, it doesn't mean that I am positive on spending extra time joining some organization focusing on making a spacemacs-like vim distribution.
 I don't have enough time to maintain or contribute to another similar vim distribution.

-It is encouraged to fork space-vim to build up your own customized vim configuration.
+It is encouraged to fork space-vim to build up your own personalized vim configuration.
 It's an open source project, you can turn it into any shape you like.

 ## Contributions